 The directors are elected each year by the shareholders at the annual meeting of shareholders.
-Shareholders may propose nominees (other than self-nominations) for consideration by the Nominating and Governance Committee of the Board by submitting the names, qualifications, and other supporting information to: Secretary, Ford Motor Company, One American Road, Dearborn, MI 48126.
-Properly submitted nominations must be received by the date set forth in the most recent proxy statement to be considered by the Nominating and Governance Committee for inclusion in the following year's nominations for election.
+Shareholders may propose nominees (other than self-nominations) for consideration by the Nominating and Governance Committee of the Board by submitting the names, qualifications, and other supporting information to: Secretary, Ford Motor Company, One American Road, Dearborn, MI 48126, with a copy sent via email to fordir@ford.com.
+Properly submitted nominations must be received by the date set forth in the most recent proxy statement to be considered by the Nominating and Governance Committee, in the same manner as those candidates recommended by other sources, for inclusion in the following year's nominations for election.

 The Board proposes a slate of nominees to the shareholders for election to the Board.
 The Board also determines the number of directors on the Board, provided that there are at least 10 and not more than 20 directors, as provided in the By-Laws of the Company.

 Between annual shareholder meetings, the Board may elect directors to vacant Board positions to serve until the next annual meeting.